-214. Table 14 shows the average value of the achievable IP packet loss ratio in a mobile network with fibre roll-out up to the base station and the most advanced 5G technology used in this network and under the conditions given in the questionnaire (see paragraphs 104 and 186) based on the answers received from nine operators.
-The average value considers measurements outdoor during peak-time and over the whole coverage area of the most advanced 5G technology (in terms of aggregated radio channel bandwidth, MIMO order, modulation etc., see paragraphs 99 and 108).

-- 215. IP packets may get lost in the queuing and the processing of the data flow in the network nodes.
+- 212.214.
+Table 14 shows the average value of the achievable IP packet loss ratio in a mobile network with fibre roll-out up to the base station and the most advanced 5Gbest LTE Advanced technology used in this network and under the conditions given in the questionnaire (see paragraphs 104 scenario 2 and paragraph-186) based on the answers received from four nine operators.
+The average value considers measurements outdoor during peak-time and over the whole coverage area of the most advanced 5Gbest LTE Advanced technology (in terms of aggregated spectrum radio channel bandwidth, MIMO order, modulation etc., see paragraphs 99 and 108). - 213.215.
+IP packets may get lost in the queuing and the processing of the data flow in the network nodes.
 The IP packet loss ratio, i.e. the ratio of the lost IP packets to the transmitted IP packets, therefore depends on the dimensioning of the network nodes.
-For this reason, some variation in the IP packet loss ratio is plausible. - 216.
-The average value of the achievable IP packet loss ratio varies between 10-6% and 3.7% and the median is 0.01%.
+For this reason, some variation in the IP packet loss ratio is plausible. - 214.216.
+The average value of the achievable IP packet loss ratio varies between $\underline{0}$ - $\underline{0$ - 215.
+A vendor (V2) provided the information that the achievable IP packet loss ratio is in case of 4G sites with an aggregated spectrum of 40 MHz up to 100 MHz, 4x4 MIMO, under usual peak-time conditions and based on the use of a certain equipment in the range of 10E-6 up to 10E-2 and, according to field tests, can be even lower than 10E-6.

-Table 14: Average value of the achievable IP packet loss ratio outdoor during peak-time in a mobile network with fibre roll-out up to the base station and the most advanced 5G technology used in this network c.
-IP packet error ratio
+Table 14: Average value of the achievable IP packet loss ratio outdoor during peak-time in a mobile network with fibre roll-out up to the base station and the most advanced 5Gbest LTE Advanced technology used in this network